contao/docs/docs/dev/getting-started/core-concepts.md

 ## Insert Tags

-[Insert Tags][11] are special tokens that will be replaced with another content in the front end before it is sent to the client.
+[Insert Tags][11] are special tokens that will be replaced with other content in the front end before it is sent to the client.
 They can be used anywhere and thus allow for dynamically generated content in any place.
 Contao brings its own set of available Insert Tags, however it is possible to register your own Insert